Guide

 Second, it provides an approach for rapidly developing and iteratively testing solutions using Lean Startup and Agile ways of working.
 And finally, for those solutions best aligned to the organisation’s strategy, it utilises Agile for scaling continuous innovation out to the organisation in bite sized increments.

-The key benefit is its straightforward methodology centered around learning.
-Teams begin with identifying a minimum viable product, i.e. the smallest amount of features that will deliver what the end customer really needs and wants.
+The key benefit is its straightforward methodology where employees are engaged to use their skills and motivation to improve the business - the person doing the job knows it best.
+Teams begin with identifying a minimum viable product, i.e. the smallest number of features that will deliver what the end customer really needs and wants.
 Then the team quickly tests those assumptions in experiments designed to solve a problem with the least amount of investment required.
 This allows the team to learn early on that the end opportunity will provide value before scaling the additional investment needed to go to market.

 Think Big, Start Small, and Adapt Fast.